 As with wine, the world of cocktails has its very own vocabulary, often confusing to the outsider.
-Below is a lowdown of some of the key terms and their meanings.
+Cocktails: the key terms is our lowdown of some of the principle words and their meanings.

 COLLINS – Tall cool punch-like drinks.
 Any basic liquor with the juice of lemon or lime, over ice cubes, in a frosted highball glass.
 Sugar and soda water are added.
 A lemon slice is a typical garnish, with a cherry if desired.

 FLAIR – The act of flipping, spinning, throwing, balancing, catching bottles, drinks, and various bar tools whilst in the process of making cocktails.
-Available on request in our cocktail making and tasting events.
+Available on request in our cocktail making & tasting events.

 FLOAT – A small amount of liquid poured onto a drink so that it floats on the surface.